pmgassin/SHS_simulation/README.md

 # SHS_simulation
-SHS_simulation is a collection of different program which can compute the Second Harmonic Intensity Scattered by a supramolecular structure.
+SHS_simulation is a collection of different programs which can compute the Second Harmonic Intensity Scattered by a supramolecular structure.
 Don't forget to cite this work:
 J. Chem.
 Inf.
 Model.
 2020, 60, 12, pp 5912–5917